cscart/docs/user_guide/manage_products/import_export/fields_format.rst

 	EXAMPLE: *25 Dec 2015 14:05:00*

 **Exceptions type**.
-A type of the product options exceptions: **Forbidden** - all option exceptions are forbidden, and the customer cannot add the product with such option combination to the cart, all other option combinations become permissible; **Allowed** - all option exceptions are allowed, and the customer can add the product with such option combination to the cart, all other option combinations become impermissible.
+A type of the product options exceptions: **F** - all option exceptions are forbidden, and the customer cannot add the product with such option combination to the cart, all other option combinations become permissible; **A** - all option exceptions are allowed, and the customer can add the product with such option combination to the cart, all other option combinations become impermissible.

 .. important::